Circular Quay and The Rocks are popular places to Visit.

 On the way to Wollongong and the south coast, the South West of Sydney, also known as the Macquarie Region, has country living at Camden only some 50 kms from the city center.
 Campbelltown has numerous historical buildings, each with their own story to tell.

 The Blue Mountains offer Sydney’s most spectacular views and great walks in the bush.

 Within 3 hours drive, a great place for National Parks, boating, fishing and white sandy beaches - Visit the NSW Central Coast.

 The Hunter Valley is Australia’s oldest wine growing region.
 Also features some of the finest gourmet dining to be found anywhere in the state of NSW.

 Just north of Sydney lies the Central Coast of NSW.
-Although not far from the city, it has stunning scenery, grand national parks and great beaches.
-There are luxury resorts to caravan parks set in wonderful locations for families and anyone else who wants to escape busy Sydney.
+Although not far, it has some stunning scenery and great beaches.
+There are luxury resorts to caravan parks set in wonderful locations for families and everyone else who wants to escape busy Sydney.

 Further north from the Central Coast, if you want long pristine beaches that seem to stretch forever, crystal clear streams in lush pastures, towering forests blanketing mountain ranges - Visit the NSW North Coast.

 Quaint villages nested on beaches by crystal-clear waters.
 Enjoy the beaches and lush bushlands as well as fine gourmet dining, art galleries, craft and antique shops, fishing and sports of the South Coast.

 With so many tourists and business visitors coming to Sydney every year, few realise the joys of visiting the rest of this spectacular state of New South Wales NSW.

 Find places of interest and popular Australia tourist destinations, hotel and other accommodation, Australia tours, packages, restaurants, shopping, attractions, museums and information about Australia.